bjankord/brettjankord.com/content/blog/2013-01-30-you-keep-using-that-word-i-do-not-think-it-means-what-you-think-it-means.md

 ## Progressive Enhancement

-Progressive enhancement is a strategy for [web design][4] that emphasizes accessibility, [semantic HTML markup][5], and external stylesheet and scripting technologies.
-Progressive enhancement uses web technologies in a layered fashion that allows everyone to access the basic content and functionality of a web page, using any browser or Internet connection, while also providing an enhanced version of the page to those with more advanced browser software or greater bandwidth.
+Progressive enhancement is a strategy for [web design][4] that emphasizes accessibility, [semantic HTML markup][5], and external style sheet and scripting technologies.
+Progressive enhancement uses web technologies in a layered fashion that allows everyone to access the basic content and functionality of a web page, using any browser or internet connection, while also providing an enhanced version of the page to those with more advanced browser software or greater bandwidth.

 (Source: [Wikipedia][6])